MonkeyAndres/MonkeyAndres.github.io/_posts/2020-11-09-why-this-blog.md

 After explaining the main reasons behind the opening of this blog I think it's time to start writing more content.

-Before I end this post I wanted to mention that if you have some idea that you think may be helpful to someone else, and you want me to write about it, just tell me about the idea and I'll see what I can do.
+Before I end this post I wanted to mention that if you have some idea that you think may be helpful to someone else, and you want me to write about it, just tell me about the idea, and I'll see what I can do.

 Thanks for reading.